ryanbooker/deep/README.md

 ./nix_run_server
 ```
 4. Add the `ngrok` domain to `applinks` in Xcode
+5. Run the app on the simulator
-5. Open on the currently booted simulator
+6. Open the links index on the currently booted simulator
 ```
 ./open_on_simulator <ngrok_url>
 ```